icecube/icetray-public/cmake/resources/docs/dependencies.rst

 Optional Build Dependencies
 ---------------------------

-Thes dependencies are optional.
-If not present comb will compile with reduced functionallity.
+These dependencies are optional.
+If not present IceTray will compile with reduced functionallity.

 .. list-table::
   :widths: 2 10 5